-MOSCOW BLOG - Russian sanctions: assessing the damage
+MOSCOW BLOG – Russian sanctions: assessing the damage

 He has in effect undone all the progress of the last 20 years and Russia is about to return to the chaos of the 90s.
 At least in the 90s there was the prospect of growth out of a crisis and joining the global economy.
 That’s what has changed.
 The nature of the economy has been fundamentally changed.

 These sanctions mean that Russia has gone from an open, capitalist economy, to a closed one, locked in a cage by sanctions.
-Ribakova (and several other people now as this idea has suddenly gained currency) believes that Russia will become like Iran where the economy is contained inside its own borders but largely cut off from the rest of the world.
+Ribakova (and several other people now that this idea has suddenly gained currency) believes that Russia will become like Iran where the economy is contained inside its own borders but largely cut off from the rest of the world.

-I have done two pieces in the last 24 hours, one looking at the history of Russia’s crises and today I post the other looking at the history of stock market crashes.
-However, before, because Russia was open, it was always able to climb out of the holes and investors were willing to invest as they know you can make as much on the rebound as you lose on the collapse.
+I have done two pieces in the last 24 hours, one looking at the history of Russia’s crises and today I post the other, looking at the history of stock market crashes.
+However, before, because Russia was open, it was always able to climb out of the holes and investors were willing to invest as they knew you can make as much on the rebound as you lose on the collapse.
 That is no longer true.
 We are playing a new game here.

 That is already evidenced by the exodus of Russia’s long-standing partners.
 The SWIFT sanctions and the sanctions on the Central Bank of Russia’s (CBR's) gross international reserves (GIR) are bad enough, but already compliance departments are freaking out and just stopping any business with Russia at all.
 Many companies have already announced they are pulling out altogether.
 The major foreign oil companies, including BP, Shell, Equinor and others, have already pulled the plug.
 Car manufacturers have suspended imports to Russia.
 Uber says it will sell its stake in the taxi joint venture with Yandex.
 Aeroplane manufacturers have cancelled leases and want their planes back in 30 days.
 None of this is on any sanctions list, but the effect of those sanctions is cascading outwards and cutting Russia off from the rest of the world.
 Even if a peace deal is agreed in the Belarus border town of Gomel today (the second round of talks is due today), and even if many of the new sanctions are not implemented, it's already too late to undo most of this damage.